jpark-dev/acnh-Lighthouse/README.md

 - Save and show my last search result
 - UI to save current turnip price from Monday to Saturday
 - Expect to suggest possible highest/lowest turnip price throughout the week with entered data
-- User Community to post trades and giveaways
-- User Community to write posts to share ideas and tips

 The app is a personal hobby app and is in its development stage.